96kpavan/pavan/README.md

 # pavan
-to ;earn git and github
+to Learn git and github
+Author: Pavan